-The Value of Covid Testing for the Workplace and In-Person Events
+The Value of Covid Testing for the Workplace and Events

 When the Covid crisis began, in-person events were canceled, postponed, or replaced with virtual events and many employees switched to remote work.
 Now at long last companies are beginning to consider returning to the workplace as well as holding in-person and international events.
 But such events still come with challenges.